yomboy222/spellbinder/readme.txt

 finish upgrading tutorial level -- including new images.

 possibly put messages into an invisible div & let them just fit in sequentially

-consider marking words not necessary for level-solving as "bonus words". this would be a way to make red-herring words come across as positive, rather than as annoyances. exact definition might be tricky. can't just be "there exists a solution that doesn't involve the word", because could be two equally good (to be precise, say equally long) solutions to the level. more likely -- "any solution that involves this word could be simplified to remove it," but might be annoying to program automatic way to detect this.

 look up promise architecture (for images loading) and async/await just to be aware of it.